-John Lewis closures list: which John Lewis shops are closing?
+John Lewis closure list: which John Lewis stores did they announce would close?

 - Watford, intu Shopping Centre